Mallick17/Automated-CI-CD-Deployment-with-Jenkins-Docker-and-Ansible/README.md

-# Automated Deployment with Jenkins, Docker and Ansible
+# Complete Documentation: Jenkins Pipeline for Automated Docker Deployment with Ansible
-This documentation explains the steps followed for deploying a project using Docker, Ansible, and Jenkins, including the configuration of tools and execution of a pipeline for a complete automation workflow.
-### Overview
-This project demonstrates the deployment of a finance.war web application using Jenkins, Docker, Tomcat, and Ansible.
-The application is built and packaged in Jenkins, deployed using Docker, and hosted on a Tomcat server.
-The deployed application is accessible via a public IP and port.
+This documentation provides a detailed step-by-step guide to set up a Jenkins pipeline for automating Docker image building, pushing to Docker Hub, and deploying a web application using Ansible.

 # 1. Prerequisites
 ## Installation on Root User
 - 1. **Install Java 17**: